Transforming Values

 Draftbit comes with built-in transform utility functions to transform data on-the-fly.
 You can also use your own Functions to transform data.

-If the value you are working with supports being transformed, the 'transform with' dropdown will be displayed below it allowing you to apply one or more transforms to the value.
+If the value you are working with supports being transformed, the 'transform' dropdown will be displayed below it allowing you to apply one or more transforms to the value.

 These functions work on components like Text and Set Variable Actions on Touchable or Button Components.
 Or, use them to conditionally display a component.